tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 I don't think my tastes were "reset" by the blandness of potato.
 When I was eating the blandest mashed potatoes, I craved other foods the most.
 When I switched to tastier fries and tots, cravings went away.

 But the feeling of eating only potatoes is not perfect.
 I don't think my guts are big fans of potato in general.
 Despite my earlier gastric distress going away after removing skins from the diet, I still feel a bit off.
-I think potato has trouble moving through my bowels.
-I get cramps, like my body is trying very hard to move things along.
-I never had these problems on a keto diet.

 <details>
 <summary>
 Click here to read about potato poops. 🥔💩
 </summary>

+I think potato has trouble moving through my bowels.
+I got cramps, like my body is trying very hard to move things along.
+I never had these problems on a keto diet.

 Everything came out OK.
 The experience of pooping was fairly normal.
 The poop itself was strange, though.
 It just seemed to start dissolving into the toilet water almost immediately.
 So I would have the physical sensation of a normal poop, only to turn around and see what looked more like diarrhea.